 How does workload cause stress?
 Often, tired staff members face more stress that may affect their production and cause physical and mental health problems.
 Stressed employees may not always focus on or tend to their responsibilities.
 In effect, an excessive workload may cause more issues such as depression and conditions such as high blood pressure.

 Employees can’t take a heavy workload for long because soon unrelenting tasks may cause burnout.
 Besides, they’re prone to absenteeism, illness, and resignation.
-Staff hiring and training may become expensive for the company, too.
+Staff hiring and training may become expensive for the firm, too.

 The chances of making a mistake may be higher for workers with too many tasks on their plates.
 Thus, with stress and fatigue, they may overlook safety precautions or miss crucial deadlines that can lead to client loss, decreased revenue, and workplace accidents.